Omnibus-Type/Chivo/README.md

 # Chivo Family

-**Omnibus-Type**
+**Gatti & Omnibus-Type Team**
-*SIL Open Font License, 1.1*
+*SIL Open Font License 1.1,*
+*14 fonts, 843 glyphs each variant*

-Chivo (Goat) is a new Omnibus-Type grotesque Sans Serif typeface family.
-The strength of Chivo Black makes it ideal for highlights and headlines.
-Chivo Regular's elegance makes it ideal for combining with the strength of Chivo Black and for for continuous reading settings.
-Its design details make it an indispensable ally for any designer.
+Chivo (‘goat’ in Spanish) is the first Omnibus-Type neo-grotesque typeface family.
+It has 7 weight variants, plus matching italics.
+Its solidness and balanced strokes give Chivo both elegance and practicality.
+Chivo Regular works perfectly in long-reading texts, while Chivo Black is ideal for headlines, banners and highlights.
+Developed by Héctor Gatti, this is an indispensable ally for any designer.

 ![Sample of Chivo Family.](Chivo-01.png "Chivo Family")
 ![Sample of Chivo Family.](Chivo-02.png "Chivo Family")